texdraft/web-to-html/README.md

         appending (section-Pascal-part (get-nth-section definition))))
 ```

 Running Phase 2 is easier; all you need to do is evaluate `(Phase-2)`, provided that Phase 1 has already completed.
-However, most of Knuth's programs will need to be changed, because they have meta-comments (`@{`&hellip`@}`) that confuse Phase 2.
+However, most of Knuth's programs will need to be changed, because they have meta-comments (`@{`&hellip;`@}`) that confuse Phase 2.
 For `WEAVE` and `TANGLE` it suffices to remove the reference to the “Compiler directives” module, and the `'BREAKPOINT'` comment in TeX's `debug_help` must also be removed.

 # Weird stuff